Tesla's Musk seeks to end SEC muzzle on tweets, could face uphill battle

 UPHILL FIGHT

 A majority did, and the poll sent Tesla shares into a slump.
-Musk has since sold $16.4 billion of stock.
+Musk has since sold US$16.4 billion of stock.

 The tweet renewed questions about whether Musk complied with his SEC agreement to obtain approval from a Tesla lawyer before issuing written communications about information material to his company or its shareholders.